imperialwool/Kade-Engine-Plus/BUILDING.md

 ﻿# Building Friday Night Funkin': Kade Engine PLUS

 **Please note** that these instructions are for compiling/building the game.
-If you just want to play Kade Engine, **play in your browser or download a build instead**: **[play in browser](https://funkin.puyo.xyz) ⋅ [latest stable release](https://github.com/KadeDev/Kade-Engine/releases/latest) ⋅ [latest development build (windows)](https://ci.appveyor.com/project/KadeDev/kade-engine-windows/build/artifacts) ⋅ [latest development build (linux)](https://ci.appveyor.com/project/daniel11420/kade-engine-linux/build/artifacts)**.
+If you just want to play, **download a build instead**: **[latest stable release](https://github.com/toxichead/Kade-Engine-Plus/releases/latest)**.
 If you want to build the game yourself, continue reading.

 **Also note**: you should be familiar with the commandline.
 If not, read this [quick guide by ninjamuffin](https://ninjamuffin99.newgrounds.com/news/post/1090480).